GlobalPro Storm Center

 GlobalPro’s 3 D’s of Damage – Steps to Take After the Storm: After Hurricane Milton passes, it is crucial to take the right actions to protect your property and maximize your recovery from any damages sustained.
 At GlobalPro, we recommend following our “3 D’s of Damage” process to effectively manage risk and recovery:

-1. Document: Thoroughly document all dpamage by taking extensive photos and videos, both inside and outside your property.
+1. Document: Thoroughly document all damage by taking extensive photos and videos, both inside and outside your property.
 Capture every detail, no matter how minor, as this will be essential for your insurance claim.
 Maintain records of any temporary repairs made to prevent further damage.

 2. Describe: Create a comprehensive list of all damaged items, including a description and estimated value.
 This could encompass structural damage, broken windows, damaged furniture, and other affected property.
 The more detailed your documentation, the stronger your claim will be.